Clinical Psychologist Dubai

 With 20 years of experience as a clinical psychologist, I relocated to the United Arab Emirates in 2019.
-I offer anxiety treatment, as well as therapy for adults struggling with depression, painful experiences, negative thoughts, uncomfortable emotional states, unhealthy behaviours, and undermining relationship patterns.
+I offer therapy for adults struggling with depressionanxiety, painful experiences, negative thoughts, uncomfortable emotional states, unhealthy behaviours, and complex relationship patterns.
 Practicing as a clinical psychologist in Dubai, a multi-cultural metropolis, affirms the universality of humankind – similar mental health issues occur across all nationalities.

 What do you see?

-The image at the top of the page can be viewed as a rabbit or a duck and illustrates that what we apprehend is not always entirely accurate - alternate viewpoints exist.
+The image at the top of the page can be viewed as a rabbit or a duck and illustrates that what we apprehend is not always entirely accurate - alternate perspectives exist.

 The rabbit/duck image illustrates that we do not always fully grasp the various factors underlying our mental health.
-For example, we might seek anxiety treatment with a clinical psychologist in the United Arab Emirates following relationship difficulties.
-After examining the symptoms of anxiety, the therapist will also probe beneath the surface of the symptoms to identify less visible factors contributing to the distressed state of mental health.
-For example, the anxiety may also point to an insecurity regarding personal value, issues with trust, or a fear of abandonment.
+For example, one might seek anxiety treatment with a clinical psychologist in Dubai following relationship difficulties.
+After examining the symptoms surrounding anxiety, a psychodynamic therapist will probe beneath the surface of the symptoms to identify less visible factors contributing to the distressed state of mental health.
+For example, the anxiety may also point to an insecurity regarding personal value, issues with trust, fear of abandonment, or a preference for control.

-Using above example, therapy becomes less about anxiety treatment and more about improving self-worth, trust, and managing abandonment fears.
+Using the above example, therapy becomes less about anxiety treatment and more about improving self-worth, trust, managing abandonment fears, and lessening the need for control.
 Symptoms should not always be taken at face value.
 They often communicate less visible aspects of ourselves.
-Living as an expat is a time limited experience and offers a moment to stop and examine our mental health with a clinical psychologist in Dubai.
+Living as an expat is a time limited experience and offers a moment to stop and examine our mental health with a clinical psychologist in the U.A.E.

 My approach